 Are you allowed to reduce your IVA payments?

-If you find that the increasing cost of living means that making your IVA payments is difficult you cannot simply reduce them.
+If your living expenses rise or your income falls you will need to consider reducing your IVA payments.
+However you cannot make this decision yourself.
 The Arrangement is a legally binding agreement between you and your creditors.

-As such before you make any changes to the amount that you pay each month you must first discuss and agree the change with your insolvency practitioner (IP).
-You will normally have to prove your circumstances have changed by completing a new living expenses budget.
+As such before you make any changes to the amount that you pay each month you must first discuss and agree this with your insolvency practitioner (IP).
+You will normally have to complete a new living expenses budget.

 Your IP can approve a reduction of up to 10% of your monthly payment without getting creditor approval.
 More than this would require a formal variation of the IVA.